Territory (animal): Resources defended

 The owl limpet (Lottia gigantea) is a large (up to 8 cm in length) limpet.
 It lives in association with an approximately 1,000 cm^2 area of algal film in which its grazing marks can be seen, whereas the remainder of the rock surface is usually free of any visible film.
 These areas of algal film represent the territories of the Lottia; within them the animals do all their grazing.
 They keep their territories free of other organisms by shoving off any intruders: other Lottia, grazing limpets of the genus Acmaea, predatory snails, and sessile organisms such as anemones and barnacles.

 Nests and offspring: Many birds, particularly seabirds, nest in dense communities but are nonetheless territorial in defending their nesting site to within the distance they can reach while brooding.
 This is necessary to prevent attacks on their own chicks or nesting material from neighbours.
 Commonly the resulting superimposition of the short-range repulsion onto the long-range attraction characteristically leads to the well-known roughly hexagonal spacing of nests.
 One gets a similar hexagonal spacing resulting from the territorial behaviour of gardening limpets such as species of Scutellastra.
 They vigorously defend their gardens of particular species of algae, that extend for perhaps 1–2 cm around the periphery of their shells.

 The desert grass spider, Agelenopsis aperta, often engages in fights over its territory and the most combative spiders have the largest territories.

 Some species of penguin defend their nests from intruders trying to steal the pebbles from which the nest is constructed.

 Mating opportunities: The striped mouse (Rhabdomys pumilio) is group living with one single breeding male and up to 4 communally breeding females per group.
 Groups typically contain several philopatric adult sons (and daughters) that are believed not to breed in their natal group and all group members participate in territorial defence.
-Males defend their territory using a nasty neignbour strategy.
+Males defend their territory using a nasty neighbour strategy.
 Group-living male breeders are nearly five times more aggressive towards their neighbours than towards strangers, leading to the prediction that neighbours are the most important competitors for paternity.
 Using a molecular parentage analysis it has been shown that 28% of offspring are sired by neighbouring males and only 7% by strangers.
 In certain species of butterflies, such as the Australian painted lady butterfly and the speckled wood butterfly, the male defends territories that receptive females are likely to fly through such as sunny hilltops and sunspots on a forest's floor.